Milestone 9 Requirements

 Under that, add a section greeting the customer with the message:

-List the three categories of menu items (Treats, Poppers, and Platters)
+List the three categories of menu items (Entrees, Sides, and Drinks)

 Below each of the menu category headers, list the items in that category.
 Each item should be placed in a